databricks/notebook_gallery/README.md

-# Highlights of Developing with Databricks Notebooks
+# Upgrades in Developing with Databricks Notebooks

 This repo contains a sample Databricks Notebook with the latest developer experience updates, including: